vishalliverpool/jenkins/README.md

 jenkins   NodePort   your_cluster_ip   <none>        8080:30000/TCP   15d
 With NodePort and Jenkins operational, you are ready to access the Jenkins UI and begin exploring it.

-Step 2 — Accessing the Jenkins UI
+Step 6 — Accessing the Jenkins UI
 In this step, you will access and explore the Jenkins UI.
 Your NodePort service is accessible on port 30000 across the cluster nodes.
 You need to retrieve a node IP to access the Jenkins UI.

 Use kubectl to retrieve your node IPs:

+  Step 7
 kubectl get nodes -o wide
 kubectl will produce an output with your external IPs: